 San Antonio is a very large city located in the state of Texas.
 With a population of 1,469,845 people and 322 constituent neighborhoods, San Antonio is the second largest community in Texas.

-San Antonio is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Antonio is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, San Antonio is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in San Antonio who work in office and administrative support (15.15%), sales jobs (11.39%), and management occupations (8.26%).

 Also of interest is that San Antonio has more people living here who work in computers and math than 95% of the places in the US.

-The education level of San Antonio citizens is a little higher than the average for US cities and towns: 24.90% of adults in San Antonio have at least a bachelor's degree.
+The citizens of San Antonio are slightly better educated than the national average of 21.84% for all cities and towns, with 24.90% of adults in San Antonio having a bachelor's degree or advanced degree.

 The per capita income in San Antonio in 2010 was $22,784, which is middle income relative to Texas and the nation.
 This equates to an annual income of $91,136 for a family of four.
 However, San Antonio contains both very wealthy and poor people as well.

 San Antonio is a very ethnically-diverse city.
 The people who call San Antonio home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Antonio residents report their race to be White, followed by Black or African-American.
 San Antonio also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 63.33% of the city’s residents.
 Important ancestries of people in San Antonio include Irish, English, Italian, and French .